andreasabel/inCode/entry/blog-rewrite-with-hakyll-and-purescript.md

 learn and ways to implement/approach your stack or next programming project, as well!

-[^1]: I definitely don’t mean to bash on *fay* or *haste* here!
-Both
+[^1]: I definitely don’t mean to bash on *fay* here!
+It definitely has
-    definitely have their role and place in the ecosystem.
+    its role and place in the ecosystem.
 It’s for my specific application that I was looking for an alternative with.

+[^2]: There’s another thing here that I skipped over slightly –
+    [Haste](http://haste-lang.org/).
+I haven’t had much experience with it myself, but for this purpose, I decided to jump into something not-Haskell and try out something new!

-[^2]: Unfortunately,
+[^3]: Unfortunately,
     *[highlighting-kate](https://github.com/jgm/highlighting-kate)*
     doesn’t yet support purescript syntax highlighting?

-[^3]: A previous version of this post claimed that the javascript bundle
+[^4]: A previous version of this post claimed that the javascript bundle
     was *140 MB*, instead of *1.4 MB*.
 My bad!